Finding your market niche

 A good database will allow you to analyse your market information and help you spot patterns that you might otherwise overlook.
 For example, do customers in certain geographic areas consistently purchase expensive, top-end products.
 If so, you might want to tailor your marketing strategy and concentrate your customer care resources accordingly.

-If you are in the Winchester area and are looking for assistance from experienced accountants and business advisers, contact AVASK.
+If you are in the Southampton area and are looking for assistance from experienced accountants and business advisers, contact AVASK.